Courses Offered by Theatre and Dance

 • DAN 592 Performance

-Performance laboratory for students in Dance.
-Focused study of dance repertory from a variety of genres.
-Emphasis will be placed on performance techniques as related to various styles.
+Performance laboratory for advanced dancers.
+Focused study of musical theatre dance repertory including a performance of at least one dance.
 Variable content course.
 May be repeated to a maximum of four hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered